 Each year Sexpression runs Sex Week, featuring a range of events including talks, workshops, and a pub quiz which tackle topics like consent and sexual well-being.
-The events this year will run from the 11th-17th February at the Students’ Union.
+The events this year will run from the 11th-17th February at the Students’ Union and will be managed by Isabella Rooke-Ley.
 All the events are free for students with only one event — a talk with blogger Oloni — requiring a free ticket.
 Laina highlights three events she is most excited for.
 The first is an FGM awareness talk on the 11th.
 It will look at new research focused on Asia and the impacts of FGM on family members and the partners of victims.

 The second is a talk with Oloni, an award-winning sex blogger, on the 16th.
 It will focus on sex and relationships, and the ticket link can be found on Sexpression’s Facebook page.
 The final event is a yoga workshop called ‘Taste of Tantra’.
 This explores the relationship between the mind and body and how it impacts sex lives and relationships.
 The University of Manchester yoga society is working in conjunction with Sexpression on this event.